vkemunto/workflows/README.md

 sudo apt install -y python3 python3-pip

 # Install Python virtual environment package
+# You can choose to use a locally installed Python interpreter in environments like Visual Studio, Anaconda, or others.
 sudo apt install -y python3-venv

 # Create and set up a Python virtual environment